qe-study-group/MealieLab/README.md

 ## Mealie Lab

-We will be using the open source Mealie application in this repo to practice Docker, REST API, and SQL skills.
+We will be using the open source Mealie application in this repo to practice Docker, REST API, SQL, and test automation skills.
 ## Starting

 * create a 4-core Codespace